Start, Louisiana: History

 Prior to the creation of Richland Parish in 1868, the area now recognized as Start was situated in Morehouse Parish.
 After the new parish of Richland was formed, this area was often referred to as Ward 3, Crew Lake, Charleston, or Wynn Island.
-Start officially derived its name in 1918 when the United States Postal Service officially accepted it as new name of the community.
+Start officially derived its name in 1918 when the United States Postal Service officially accepted it as the new name of the community.
 Charleston was originally submitted, but this name was rejected.
-The owner of a small mercantile store in Start named James M. Morgan was granted permission to receive mail at his store, but the area would need a permanent name.
+The owner of a small mercantile store in Start, James M. Morgan, was granted permission to receive mail at his store, but the area would need a permanent name.
 James Morgan's daughter, Rachel, suggested that they name the community Start, because they were making a new start.
 This name was officially approved by the USPS on September 7, 1918.
 Louisiana Public Broadcasting aired a segment in 2006 on Louisiana: The State We're In, detailing how the community came up with the name of Start.
-In the summer on 1923, the Richland Parish School Board passed a motion to advertise for bids on a new high school building, to be known once constructed as Start High School.
+In the summer of 1923, the Richland Parish School Board passed a motion to advertise for bids on a new high school building, to be known once constructed as Start High School.
 Marie Robinson was the sole graduate of Start's first graduating class, held in the spring of 1925.

 Up until November 29, 1930 mail was continually delivered to both Start and Crew Lake, (located directly west of Start.)
 After this date, Crew Lake ceased to also serve as a post office location, and the primary hub for mail became Start.

-In 1937, Congressman Newt V. Mills announced that the Resettlement Administration, (a New Deal program initiated under President Franklin D. Roosevelt), had purchased the 3,000 acre Millsaps Plantation.
-This program provided for approximately 40 new families to move in to the Start community.
+In 1937, Congressman Newt V. Mills announced that the Resettlement Administration, (a New Deal program initiated under President Franklin D. Roosevelt), had purchased the 3,000-acre Millsaps Plantation.
+This program provided for approximately 40 new families to move into the Start community.